 One of the jewels of Matapalo is King Louis waterfall, a stunning 100-foot high cascade that offers visitors a natural, refreshing pool for those who hike to it in search of close encounters with wildlife.
 Besides visiting the waterfall, tourists can trigger their adrenaline with tree climbing and waterfall rappelling activities, which are offered by tour operators in the area.

 Leaving from Puerto Jimenez, a 45-minute ride tracing your steps back to where you came from, sport fishing is also an option.
 Inshore and offshore fishing are offered by local captains who know the area extremely well and will help you target key species like roosterfish, snook, sailfish, and tuna.

 Horseback riding is a very common tour activity in Matapalo where riders can enjoy long beaches fenced by ocean and forest.

-Also, from nearby beaches, and especially from Puerto Jiménez, visitors can enjoy exciting sea and mangrove kayaking tours.
+Also, from nearby beaches, and especially from Puerto Jiménez, visitors can enjoy the exciting sea and mangrove kayaking tours.

 Getting to Matapalo

-To reach Matapalo by land, a 4WD is required all year round since you will have to cross several streams and a river, but specially during the rainy season when roads frequently get washed out.
+To reach Matapalo by land, a 4WD is required all year round since you will have to cross several streams and a river, but especially during the rainy season when roads frequently get washed out.

 Drive from Puerto Jiménez on the road to Carate, and be careful not to miss the turnoff for Cabo Matapalo on the left-hand side.
-Also from Puerto Jiménez you can jump in the colectivo, which is a transportation service on a big truck with seats on the back, and goes all the way to Carate, making a stop at Matapalo.
+Also from Puerto Jiménez you can jump in the colectivo, which is a transportation service on a big truck with seats on the back and goes all the way to Carate, making a stop at Matapalo.
 Another option is hiring a taxi from Puerto Jiménez.

 The Weather in Matapalo